vsekhar/fabula/docs/design.md

 ## Resolved: Shared or separate timestamp requests (shared)

-Does each server commiting a transaction obtain its own TrueTime timestamp from infrastructure, or is there one party that obtains a shared timestamp? --> shared.
+Does each server committing a transaction obtain its own TrueTime timestamp from infrastructure, or is there one party that obtains a shared timestamp? --> shared.

 Timestamps are signed by infrastructure so can't be forged.
 A _happens after_ relation can be obtained by including a token \[chain\] in the timestamp request (at the cost of a roundtrip).
 Each server can thus validate that the timestamp came from infrastructure.
 Each server also validates that it is committing a transaction with a timestamp greater than all previous timestamps for those data elements.